Skip to main content

 What does a typical error response look like?

-A JSON body with success: false, an error object with code and message (plus optional details), and a meta object with requestId.
+A JSON body with success: false, an error object with code and message (plus optional details), and a meta object with requestId, timestamp, path, and latencyMs.
 The shape is identical across every endpoint, device type, and status code.
-Successes use the same envelope with success: true and data.
+Successes use the same envelope with success: true and data; their meta carries requestId, environment (sandbox or live), timestamp, and latencyMs.
 The code is stable and machine-readable; the message is human-readable; details is structured data the caller can act on (e.g., unsupportedParameters[], conflictingActionIds[], a deviceCapabilities snapshot).

 Which error codes are retryable?

-5xx (INTERNAL_ERROR, SERVICE_UNAVAILABLE) and 429-class rate limit (RATE_LIMIT_EXCEEDED) are retryable with exponential backoff and jitter.
-401 and 403 are not retryable: fix auth or live-access enablement first.
+5xx (INTERNAL_ERROR, SERVICE_UNAVAILABLE) and rate-limit rejections (RATE_LIMIT_EXCEEDED) are retryable with a backoff.
+400 (INVALID_REQUEST_BODY, VALIDATION_ERROR) is not retryable: the request is malformed or non-canonical.
+401 and 403 are not retryable: fix auth or live-access enablement first, though a 401 under heavy load can be a rate limit, so back off and retry once.
 404 (DEVICE_NOT_FOUND) is not retryable: the link is missing.
 409s are resolvable via onConflict.
 422s are not retryable as-is: fix the request body using details.
 Push actions are never retried server-side on OEM rejection because commands are time-sensitive.

 How do I distinguish a client error from a server error?

 By status code class.
-4xx codes name client errors: 401 (auth), 403 (permissions), 404 (resource access), 409 (conflict), 422 (validation).
+4xx codes name client errors: 400 (malformed or non-canonical body), 401 (auth), 403 (permissions), 404 (resource access), 409 (conflict), 422 (well-formed but device-rejected).
 5xx codes name server-side faults: 500 (INTERNAL_ERROR), 503 (SERVICE_UNAVAILABLE).
 The body in either class follows the same envelope.
 When escalating to support, surface meta.requestId in your error handler; it ties the request to platform logs.

 Why does the API never silently discard fields?